spring-media/adsolutions-implementationReference/publisher/scrollytelling.md

 </html>
 ```

-You can find a detailed overview with explanation of all parameters for the adSSetup [here](https://github.com/spring-media/adsolutions-implementationReference/blob/master/general/adSSetup-in-detail.md).
+If you want to learn more about the adSSetup object, you can find a detailed overview with explanation of all parameters [here](https://github.com/spring-media/adsolutions-implementationReference/blob/master/general/adSSetup-in-detail.md).

 <br>